What are the best practices when setting up incident rules?

 And finally: After you finish writing your rules, review them to make sure that you haven't left any loopholes.
 Try to make sure that every scenario is covered.
 Create a few test records and use the rule log to make sure that all the rules fired correctly.

-For additional information, refer to the 'Best practices: Planning business rules' section in online documentation for the version your site is currently running.
+For additional information, refer to the 'Best practices: Planning business rules' section in the Online Help User Guide documentation for the version your site is currently running.
 To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.